nitya308/vidyaverse-app/README.md

 # VidyaVerse App

-**Author:** Nitya Agarwala, Minal Shaik
+**Author:** Nitya Agarwala, Minal Shaik <br/>
 **Created:** 2021 <br/>

-A collection of STEM tutorials, resources and quizzes for VidyaVerse: a community service club that mentors elementary and middle school students in STEM in Bangalore, India
+An android app with a collection of STEM tutorials, resources and quizzes for VidyaVerse: a community service club that mentors elementary and middle school students in STEM in Bangalore, India

 ## Basic Details:
-**Languages:** Java
+**Languages:** Java <br/>
+**Tools:** Android Studio

 ## Structure
 The structure of the app is as follows: